Cedar vs. Pressure-Treated Pergolas: Comparing Pergola Cedar vs. Pressure-Treated Wood

 Our pine and cedar pergolas kits are hand made in the USA that are hand cut and drilled right here in Melbourne, Florida.
 We took great care in designing our pergolas and accessories, we take pride in our work, and stand behind our products.

 We thoughtfully designed our pergola styles to withstand severe weather conditions.
 Founded on hurricane-prone Florida’s Atlantic coast, our company’s flagship pergola kits were designed with durability and beauty in mind.
-Our best-selling pergola styles are engineered to withstand hurricane force 175 mph winds and are built using stainless steel hardware and durable wood types.
+Our best-selling pergola kit styles are engineered to withstand hurricane force 175 mph winds and are built using stainless steel hardware and durable wood types.

 For our Peak Timber Frame pergola kits we use Western Red Cedar, Alaskan Yellow Cedar and Southern Yellow Pine (kiln dried after pressure treatment).
+For our Big Kahuna Timber Frame Pergola Kits we use premium rough sawn western red cedar.
+Both of our timber frame pergola styles are high quality pergolas.

 Western Red Cedar Timber Frame Pergola Kit